Mom under the influence kills 9-year-old son in wrong way crash on Long Island, police say

 It happened around 2:30 a.m.
 Thursday in the eastbound lanes near exit 42.

-Police say the wrong-way driver was fleeing an attempted traffic stop by a Suffolk County deputy sheriff.
+Police say 32-year-old Kerri Bedrick was fleeing an attempted traffic stop by a Suffolk County deputy sheriff.

 The deputy spotted the wrong-way vehicle, traveling westbound in the eastbound lanes, and attempted to pull over the vehicle, but the driver failed to stop.